alephium/www/src/content/blog/primevault-x-alephium-unlocking-institutional-access-to-defi-on-proof-of-work/index.md

 spotlight: true
 featuredImage: primevault1.webp
 ---
+# PrimeVault x Alephium: Unlocking Institutional Access to DeFi on Proof-of-Work

 Alephium was built for real-world finance as a secure, scalable, and powerful infrastructure for the next wave of decentralized applications.
 But one thing was missing: institutional-grade custody.

 That’s why we’re excited to announce our partnership with PrimeVault, a next-gen institutional custody and DeFi platform.
 Together, we’re bringing secure, compliant access to Alephium’s DeFi ecosystem, backed by powerful automation, custody, and liquidity tools trusted by financial institutions worldwide.